SeanDaBlack/AbBOT/README.md

 pip3 install -r ./requirements.txt
 ```

+### Generating text dynamically

+To make use of a feature that will generate the text of your tip dynamically on each submission, make a free account at [DeepAI](https://deepai.org/machine-learning-model/text-generator) and use the API key generated for you found on your profile page.
+Set the environment variable 'DEEP_AI_KEY' to this value.
+This will make it harder to automatically filter out these tips.

 #### Running the program

 Please ensure you're running the script with sudo, or someone with read and write access to `/etc/hosts`.